llwcybwy/GAN/README.md

 ## Description

 Creating a simple cycleGAN using real images and Monet pictures.
-See presentation for more details.
+See presentation and report for more details.